istio/istio.io/content/en/blog/2024/inpod-traffic-redirection-ambient/index.md

 strictly invisible to any Kubernetes CNI.
 Network policy from any Kubernetes CNIs can continue to be enforced, regardless of whether the CNI uses eBPF or iptables, there is no conflict between the in-Pod traffic redirection and the CNI.

-## Technical deep dive of in-pod traffic redirection
+## Technical deep dive of in-Pod traffic redirection

 First, let’s go over the basics of how a packet travels between pods in Kubernetes.

-### Linux, Kubernetes, and CNI  - What’s A Network Namespace, And Why Does It Matter?
+### Linux, Kubernetes, and CNI  - what’s a network namespace, and why does it matter?

 In Linux, a *container* is one or more Linux processes running within isolated Linux namespaces.
 A Linux namespace is simply a kernel flag that controls what processes running within that namespace are able to see.
 For instance, if you